More Major Problems With iPhone XS Emerge

 If you need to charge your iPhone XS, make sure you have a good window of time.
-According to a new report from Forbes, it’ll take more than 3 hours for the XS to go from zero to fully charged.
+According to a new report from Forbes, it’ll take more than three hours for the XS to go from zero to fully charged.

-“This is borderline criminal compared to most Androids whose fast chargers come in the box and don’t require you shell out $68 extra for the privilege,” said “PhoneArena” reviewer Daniel Petrov.
+“This is borderline criminal compared to most Androids whose fast chargers come in the box and don’t require you shell out $68 extra for the privilege,” said PhoneArena reviewer Daniel Petrov.

 The Apple USB-C fast charger currently retails for about $49, and the USB-C cable that’s needed to power it will run you another $19.
 But even with the fast charger, the iPhone XS takes longer to charge than other cell phones on the market.

 “With most Android phones, I can plug in my phone, take a shower and know that I have enough battery to get me several more hours of battery life,” said CNBC reviewer Todd Haselton.
-“With the iPhone XS…unless I use a bigger charger like the one included with the iPad, I don’t get that same experience.”
+“With the iPhone XS, unless I use a bigger charger like the one included with the iPad, I don’t get that same experience.”

 What about the wireless charging, a feature Apple promised would be even faster in its new iPhones?
 Don’t expect much.
 The wireless charging feature is still slower than most of iPhone’s Android rivals.